 Interim Head of School

 Jesseca Toovey studied Biology at Colorado Mesa University of Grand Junction Colorado where she received her Bachelors of Science with a minor in Chemistry.
 Jesseca has been an active part of Ambleside for over 3 years now and has served as a board member for 2 years.
 Jesseca helps lead worship at New Creation Church in Glenwood Springs and is very involved with her church life.
-Jesseca grew up in the Roaring Fork Valley and has called this place home for over 27 years.
+Jesseca grew up in the Roaring Fork Valley and has called this place home for over 28 years.
 You will find Jesseca singing, hiking, and spending time with family.
-Jesseca is married and has 4 boys, 2 of which attend Ambleside.
+Jesseca is married and has 4 boys, 2 of which attend Ambleside and 2 that are grown.
 She and her family consider it a gift to be part of the Ambleside community and their commitment to growth of mind and spirit to everyone they influence.

 Matt Wilcox studied Economics at George Mason University in Fairfax, Virginia where he received a Bachelor of Science.
 Matt’s childhood memories include nature painting in the woods behind his home, reading and narrating Treasure Island in the living room, and mental math with his mom who homeschooled his family using Charlotte Mason’s methods.
 He attended an Ambleside school in Virginia from 2nd through 8th grade.
 When the opportunity arose to move to Glenwood Springs to become a middle school teacher at an Ambleside school, he moved west.
 He is now in his fifth year of teaching and is known for his relationships with his students and rigor in the classroom.
 This is his third year in Ambleside Schools International’s Master Teacher Training Program, a three-year study of all subjects and an intensive study of Charlotte Mason’s philosophy.